-By signing the UCAS application, applicants give permission to the University to process their personal data for the purposes of managing the University's selection and admissions procedures and for the University to use this data for maintaining its student records.
+By signing the application, applicants give permission to the University to process their personal data for the purposes of managing the University's selection and admissions procedures and for the University to use this data for maintaining its student records.
 This information is also used to make statutory returns to bodies such as the Office for Students (OfS).
-More information about the way in which we use your data may be found in our Admissions Privacy Statement at https://www.liverpool.ac.uk/legal/data protection/privacy-notices/admissions-privacy-statement/
+More information about the way in which we use your data may be found in our Admissions Privacy Statement.